WirecardMobileServices/Wirecard-ePOS-API-Integration/docs_source/multi-tender.md

 ## How to integrate multi-tender?

-As long as the **"multitender"** flag in the PURCHASE request is **"true"**, you are integrated.
+As long as you send `"PURCHASE"` with `"multitender"` field set to `"true"`, you are integrated.

 !!!
 Warning

-    It is strongly advised to send **"multitender": "true"** in all Sale PURCHASE requests.
+    It is strongly advised to send `"multitender": "true"` in all Sale PURCHASE requests.
 Otherwise you are not compliant with the latest [Sale lifecycle model](#what-is-sale-lifecycle-model), which is described in this guide.

-## How to make multi-tender Sale?
+## How to divide total amount into multiple payments?

 Let's see real-live example below.